Getting Started

 Note: for new test results, it is strongly recommended to use the pytest plugin.
 The XML import does not upload screenshots and log files.

-Via the Ibutsu API#
+Via the Ibutsu API

-curl --form importFile=@<file-name>.xml http://ibusu-server/api/import
+--form importFile=@<file-name>.xml \

-Installing the API client#
+Installing the Python API client

-You can install the API client via pip:
+If you are using Python, install the API client via pip:

 pip install ibutsu-client